PostHog/posthog.com/contents/docs/cdp/geoip-enrichment.md

 import FeedbackQuestions from "./_snippets/feedback-questions.mdx" import PostHogMaintained from "./_snippets/posthog-maintained.mdx"

-This app enriches PostHog events and persons with IP location data.
-Simply enable this app and from that point on, your new events will have GeoIP data added, allowing you to locate users and run queries based on geographic data.
+This connector enriches PostHog events and persons with IP location data.
+Simply enable this connector and from that point on, your new events will have GeoIP data added, allowing you to locate users and run queries based on geographic data.

 ## How it works

-This app prefers to use event property `$ip` (which should be of type `string`), but if that is not provided, it uses the IP address of the client that sent the event.
+This connector prefers to use event property `$ip` (which should be of type `string`), but if that is not provided, it uses the IP address of the client that sent the event.

-This way the app can, in most cases, infer the IP address without any work on your side.
+This way the connector can, in most cases, infer the IP address without any work on your side.

 <Requirements />